 There is well established evidence that exposure to ultraviolet radiation (UVR) from the sun can lead to skin cancer and eye damage.
 For best protection use a combination of sun protection measures.

-Australia is the skin cancer capital of the world.
+Australia has one of the highest rates of skin cancer in the world.
 At least two in three Australians will be diagnosed with skin cancer by the age of 70.
 The major cause of skin cancer is exposure to ultraviolet (UV) radiation from the sun.

-Fortunately, skin cancer is almost entirely preventable and high profile awareness and information campaigns telling Australians how to save their skin have been in place for several decades.
+Fortunately, UV induced skin cancer is almost entirely preventable and high profile awareness and information campaigns telling Australians how to save their skin have been in place for several decades.